-Morel mushrooms are a delicacy that appears for only a few weeks of the year in Georgia.
+Morel mushrooms are a delicacy that appears for only a few weeks of the year.
 They are a requirement for balancing the ecosystem, as they feed on dead plant life.
 Morels are difficult to see in the landscape--they blend in very well--but they are worth the search.
 Begin your hunt in heavily wooded areas.

 Time and Temperature